Introducing the Kernel Descent Optimizer for Variational Quantum Algorithms: CONCLUSION

 This added structure also serves as a heuristic explanation for the fact that the local approximations constructed during execution of our algorithm significantly outperform $L$-th order Taylor approximation in our experiments despite not requiring a larger number of quantum circuit evaluations to compute.
 Here, $L$ is a hyperparameter which controls the order of the local approximations featuring in our algorithm.
 After theoretically comparing our algorithm to gradient descent and to quantum analytic descent, we carried out extensive experiments to demonstrate the validity of our approach.

 Potential topics for future research include, but are not limited to, the following: \begin{itemize} \item In the present work we considered parametrized gates of the form $x\mapsto \exp (-i \tfrac{x}{2}G)$ whose Hermitian generators $G$ were assumed to have as set of eigenvalues $\{-1,1\}$.
 While this includes the often-studied case where $G$ is a (non-identity) tensor product of Pauli matrices, this still limits the generality of our approach.
-In light of this, a natural direction for future work would be to extend our results by imposing less restrictive assumptions on the eigenvalues of the generators of the occurring parametrized gates. \item While we have demonstrated the capabilities of our local approximations both experimentally and with heuristic arguments, it would be desirable to prove rigorous error estimates.
-While it is straight-forward to show that the approximation error satisfies
+In light of this, a natural direction for future work would be to extend our results by imposing less restrictive assumptions on the eigenvalues of the generators of the occurring parametrized gates. \item It would be useful to develop an (adaptive) measurement shot allocation strategy as in \cite{quantum_analytic_descent}, \cite{ito2023} and \cite{tamiya2022}. \item Building on our experiments in Section \ref{sec:experiments}, which take measurement shot noise into account, a logical next step would be to conduct experiments under the presence of quantum hardware noise -- either real or simulated. \item As stated in Section \ref{sec:introduction}, advanced techniques, such as normalized gradient descent \cite{Hazan2015BeyondCS}, Nesterov’s Accelerated Gradient method \cite{Nesterov1983AMF}, the ADAM optimizer \cite{KingBa15}, or natural gradient descent \cite{natural_gradient_descent}, can be adapted to kernel descent.
+Describing these enhancements in detail and exploring them experimentally would be a natural continuation of this work. \end{itemize}